mateusgpereira/js-starter/README.md

 <br />

-Just a nice and easy setup I like to use for my projects to keep my code clean and organized.
+Just a nice and easy setup I like to use for my vanilla JavaScript projects to keep my code clean and organized.<br />
+It already counst with all the advantages of babel + webpack to use new JS features in a large range of browsers.

 ### Installing